hashicorp/vault/website/source/docs/commands/secrets.html.md

 # secrets

 The `secrets` command groups subcommands for interacting with Vault's secrets engines.
-Each secret engine behaves differently.
+Each secrets engine behaves differently.
 Please see the documentation for more information.

 Some secrets engines persist data, some act as data pass-through, and some